Guillermo del Toro's Pinocchio: Plot

 In Italy, woodcarver Geppetto loses his son Carlo to an aerial bombardment by Austro-Hungarian forces during World War I. Twenty years later, he uses the pine wood planted in Carlo's grave to create a puppet in drunken despair.
 The Wood Sprite appears in the middle of the night and brings it to life, christening him Pinocchio due to the puppet being made of pine, and assigns Sebastian J. Cricket, who formerly lived inside the pine wood, to guide him morally, promising him a wish in exchange.
 Geppetto wakes up and is frightened by Pinocchio exploring and destroying his home.
-He becomes fed up with Pinocchio's antics due to his newborn lack of self-control, and he decides to send the boy to school.
+He becomes fed up with Pinocchio's antics due to his newborn lack of self-control, and he is told by the town that he must send the boy to school to teach him discipline.
 He gifts Pinocchio a schoolbook that used to belong to Carlo.

 On his way, Pinocchio is intercepted by showman Count Volpe and his monkey Spazzatura, who bring Pinocchio to their circus to perform.
 Geppetto arrives to take him back, resulting in a confrontation that causes them to fight over him and ends with Pinocchio being fatally hit by the Podestà's truck.
 In the afterlife, he meets the Wood Sprite's sister, Death, who explains that he is immortal and revives when an hourglass empties, cautioning that each time he dies, he will spend longer in the afterlife before returning to life.

 After Pinocchio comes back to life, an army officer hears about him and meets up with Geppetto.
 The officer tells Geppetto that Pinocchio may be a distraction by others and should be sent to military youth camp by law.
 Geppetto is conflicted over sending Pinocchio to youth camp or sending him to perform in the circus.
 Seeing Geppetto upset, Pinocchio decides to earn money for him by performing in the circus, and to avoid being conscripted into the Army by the Podestà, who thinks his immortality makes him the ideal soldier.
 A jealous Spazzatura, the former star, reveals to Pinocchio that Volpe has been lying to him about sending half their profits to Geppetto.
 Hearing this, Volpe viciously beats Spazzatura as a result, upsetting Pinocchio, who performs a song ridiculing Benito Mussolini while he is in attendance.
 Mussolini has Pinocchio executed and the circus burned down.